Sponsor and status

 Length: 4 pages

-This resolution was introduced on May 3, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on May 3, 2017, in a previous session of Congress, but it did not receive a vote.

 May 3, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 This activity took place on a related bill, H.Res.
 341.